Amanieu/parking_lot/README.md

    sections.
 6. `Condvar` and `RwLock` work on Windows XP, unlike the standard library versions of those types.
+7. `RwLock` takes advantage of hardware lock elision on processors that support it, which can lead to huge performance wins with many readers.

 ## The parking lot